This guide to planning your exit strategy is the result of Growthink’s 20+ years of experience helping companies develop successful exit plans.

 13. Build Revenues, Subscribers/Customers &/or EBITDA

-Building revenues, subscribers, customers and/or EBITDA is an obvious way to really build value in your company.
+Building revenue streams, subscribers, customers, and/or EBITDA is an obvious way to really build value in your company.

-Subscribers and customers are assets that are highly valued and bring future sales and profits.
+Subscribers and customers are assets that are highly valued and bring future sales and maximize profits.

 And revenue and EBITDA are key financial measures that show your success and can be used to estimate the price at which acquirers might purchase your company.